MicrosoftDocs/edge-developer/microsoft-edge/webview2/gettingstarted/wpf.md

 ## Step 2 - Install WebView2 SDK

-Next add the WebView2 SDK to the project using Nuget.
+Next add the WebView2 SDK to the project using NuGet.

 1. Open the context menu on the project \(right-click\), and select **Manage NuGet Packages...**.